mivoq/speect/docs/source/topics/object_system_topic.rst

    }

-Notice that there is a lot of error checking being done, which is discussed in detail in :doc:`errdbg_topic`.
+Notice that there is a lot of error checking being done, which is discussed in detail in :ref:`errdbg_topic_c`.
 Lines 13 and 22 contain the interesting bits, firstly a check is done on the given ``self`` shape to see if it has implemented the ``move`` function pointer, and if so, then the function is called with the correct signature as